EunjeongHur/EunjeongHur/README.md

 **_Who am I?_**

 I,
-- 🏫 Graduated from British Columbia Institute of Technology with a major in Computer Systems Technology in Dec, 2024
+- 🏫 graduated from British Columbia Institute of Technology with a major in Computer Systems Technology in Dec, 2024
-- 🌟 Passionate about creating innovative software solutions and continuously learning new technologies
+- 🌟 am passionate about creating innovative software solutions and continuously learning new technologies
-- 😎 Aspiring to be a professional full-stack developer
+- 😎 am aspiring to be a professional full-stack developer
 ---

 ### Projects